siadat/lash/README.md

 * You may run `f.sh` from a normal shell

 ### Contributions
-* All sorts of feedback, contribution and bug reports are highly appreciated
+* Feedbacks, bug reports, and patches are highly appreciated
 * Tested with Tmux 1.6+, Bash 4.2.37, GNU Sed 4.2.1, BSD Sed (2005), BSD tr (2004), GNU tr from coreutils 8.17 and GNU Grep 2.5.1 on OSX and Gentoo

 Copyrigh (c) 2012 Sina Siadat